DeipotentDanny/DeipotentDanny/README.md

 - 👋 Hi, I’m @DeipotentDanny
 - 👀 I’m interested in Web Development and Photography!
-- 🌱 I’m currently in a Full-Stack Bootcamp through CareerFoundry, learning become a Web Developer!
+- 🌱 I’m currently in a Full-Stack Bootcamp through CareerFoundry, learning to become a Web Developer!

 <!---
 DeipotentDanny/DeipotentDanny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.